mhansen/graphviz-docs/_pages/04_resources.md

 				<li><a href="http://jekor.com/gressgraph/">Visualize your firewall</a> uses graphviz to produce a graph of your iptables ruleset.
 [Chris Forno]</li>
 				<li><a href="https://graph-tool.skewed.de/">graph-tool</a>, an efficient python module for manipulation and statistical analysis of graphs, which includes an interface to GraphViz, via its python bindings.
 [Tiago de Paula Peixoto]</li>
 			</ul>
+			<p>Users interested in general network monitoring tools can find a comparison of some <a href="https://www.comparitech.com/net-admin/network-monitoring-tools/">here</a>.</p>
 			<!-- -------------------- -->

 			<h4><a name="ai-and-language">AI and Language Tools Using Graphviz</a></h4>